Alluxio/alluxio/docs/en/ufs/HDFS.md

 ### Connect to Secure HDFS

-If your HDFS cluster is Kerberized, security configuration is needed for Alluxio to be able to communicate with the HDFS cluster.
+If your HDFS cluster is Kerberized, first configure Alluxio servers to [access HDFS with the proper configuration files](#specify-hdfs-configuration-location).

+In addition, security configuration is needed for Alluxio to be able to communicate with the HDFS cluster.
 Set the following Alluxio properties in `alluxio-site.properties`:

 ```properties